 Ask an Agent

 The Zebra is an independent insurance advisor and quote comparison site with headquarters in Austin, Texas.
 Utilizing its real-time quote comparison …

-Firstly, a police report is not always necessary to file a claim, especially for incidents that only involve one vehicle.
 As for your second question, should you file a claim, the choice will ultimately be up to you.
-However, I recommend following our step-by-step advice below before deciding to file a claim:
+However, I recommend following the advice below before deciding to file a claim:

-Again, the choice to file a claim is completely up to you, but I would caution you that it really is intended for situations where you suffer a catastrophic loss.
-If you can easily afford the $1,000 repair then I would recommend paying for it out of pocket.
 The last thing to think about is the difference between this claim and your previous claim.
-This claim would be considered a collision claim while your previous claim, comprehensive claim, is unlikely to impact your rate.
+This claim would be considered a collision claim while your previous claim, a comprehensive claim, is unlikely to impact your rate.
 This, as we demonstrated above, won't be the case with this particular claim.
-If you're interested in learning more about the claims process or aren't sure whether or not you should file a claim, have a look at our claims calculator.
+If you're interested in learning more about the claims process or aren't sure whether or not you should file a claim, look at our claims calculator.
+Good luck!

+Ask an Agent